k2view-academy/K2View-Academy/articles/26_fabric_security/07_user_IAM_overview.md

 ## Overview and Fundamentals

-Modern auth&auth platforms are responsible for user **identification**, via **authentication** process and for **access management** via **authorization** mechanisms.
+Modern authentication and authorization platforms are responsible for user **identification**, via **authentication** process and for **access management** via **authorization** mechanisms.
 Together they are also called Identification and Access (IAM).

-Such platforms and related protocols usually define several actors that are present in every use case: *Identity Provider (IDP), Relying Party (RP) or Service Provider (SP), and principal*:
+Such platforms and related protocols usually define several actors that are present in every use case: *principal, Identity Provider (IDP)*, and *Relying Party (RP)* or *Service Provider (SP)*:

+- The *principal* (typically a user, though maybe a system actor) is an entity that can be authenticated.
 - The *IDP* authenticates principals and issues tokens (or assertions).
 - The *SP* is an application or resource that is protected and requires authentication and authorization of any principal wishing to access it.
-- The *principal* (typically a user, though maybe a system actor) is an entity that can be authenticated.

 In processes perspective:

 - *Authentication* is the process of the principal proving its identity to the system.
 This process is done by the IDP.
 SP is not responsible or aware to the user credentials or actual identity.

-- *Authorization* is the process by which a protected system (the SP, in this case) makes a decision of whether an authenticated principal is allowed to access the system.
+- *Authorization* is the process by which a protected system (the SP, in this case) makes a decision of whether an authenticated principal is allowed to access the system and which permissions does he have on a resource.